zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         </dependency>
         ```

-2. Add a Spring configuration class to your project:
+2. Add a Spring configuration class to your project - for example:

     ```java
     package com.ca.mfaas.hellospring.configuration;